facebook

 Climate Actions

 PDB's climate action efforts are closely aligned with PETRONAS' Climate Change Position, PETRONAS Carbon Commitments (PCC) and the aspiration to achieve Net Zero Carbon Emissions (NZCE) by 2050.
-Guided by these principles, PDB is actively reducing GHG emissions across its operations and making strategic investments in renewable energy.
+Guided by these principles, PDB is actively reducing GHG emissions across its operations and investing in renewable energy.

 As part of our commitment, we have set specific targets to reduce our Scope 1 and Scope 2 emissions:

-Our approach to reducing Scope 3 emissions includes both short and long-term strategies:
+Our approach to reducing Scope 3 emissions includes both short and medium-term strategies:

-1. Short-term target (2030): Initiatives include the implementation of biodiesel projects, the installation of electric vehicle (EV) chargers at more than 15 stations, and the introduction of battery-swapping facilities for two-wheeler EVs at select petrol stations.
+1. Short-term target (2025): Expand biodiesel projects, install electric vehicle (EV) chargers at more than 15 stations and introduce battery-swapping facilities for two-wheeler EVs at selected stations.

 In addition to these actions, we are continuously working to improve energy efficiency through comprehensive energy audits and monitoring via digital platforms.
-These efforts focus on energy efficiency and electrification levers, aligning with PETRONAS’ NZCE 2050 ambition.
+These efforts focus on energy efficiency and electrification levers,aligning with PETRONAS’ NZCE 2050 ambition.
 A notable example of this commitment is the installation of energy-efficient LED lighting at our stations and terminals.
+PDB remains committed to playing its part in combating climate change and will continue to align with PETRONAS’ NZCE 2050 target.
+Through our ongoing efforts, we aim to build a more sustainable future, both for our operations and for the wider community.

 SDG 7: Affordable and Clean Energy